Sheila Mitchell

-Sheila Mary Mitchell (born 1925) is a British actress and author.
+Sheila Mary Mitchell (24 June 1925 – 4 June 2026) was a British actress and author.

-Early years
+Early life

-Born in 1925, Sheila Mitchell was a teenager during the Second World War and spent the last two years of that time in the WRNS (Women's Royal Navy Service) working at Bletchley Park.
+Born in Kingston-upon-Thames, Surrey on 24 June 1925, Sheila Mitchell was a teenager during the Second World War and spent the last two years of that time in the WRNS (Women's Royal Navy Service) working at Bletchley Park.
 She then trained at the Central School of Speech and Drama in London.
 Lucky enough to work for BBC Radio while she was still a student, broadcasting remained a substantial part of her work, moving into recording Audio Books.

 Career

-She found employment both in theatre – The Royal Shakespeare Company, Prospect at the Old Vic, West End productions working with stars like Donald Sinden, John Mills and Derek Jacobi as well as in TV – among other programmes, Jeeves and Wooster, All Creatures Great and Small and countless sitcoms.
+Mitchell found employment both in theatre – The Royal Shakespeare Company, Prospect at the Old Vic, West End productions working with stars like Donald Sinden, John Mills and Derek Jacobi as well as in television – among other programmes, Jeeves and Wooster, All Creatures Great and Small and countless sitcoms.
 Writing has been a late addition and she was very nearly 95 before appearing in print for the first time with the publication of H.R.F.
 Keating: A Life of Crime.

-Personal life
+Personal life and death

 On leaving drama school she spent a few years working in theatre and it was while she was a member of the Swindon repertory company that she met H.R.F.
 (Harry) Keating who was employed by the local newspaper not only as a reporter and sub-editor but also as their theatre reviewer.
 They married in 1953 and after the birth of their first child in 1955 her career was put on hold and not resumed until the 1970s by which time they had four children.

+Mitchell died on 4 June 2026, aged 100.